siriusctrl/UniPublic/ML/week9.md

 - Model bias
   - Classifier makes systematically wrong predictions
-- Evaluation bias
-  - Evaluation strategy to over or under estimate the effectiveness of our classifier
 - Sampling bias
   - Training or evaluation dataset isn't representative of the population
 - Model variance